 - Aiding in hormonal regulation

-- Increasing and promoting healthy cervical mucous production
+- Increasing and promoting healthy cervical mucus production

 - Promoting regular ovulation